drmaize/ThermoAlign/README.md

 Docker commands are described at https://docs.docker.com/engine/reference/commandline/ and https://sites.google.com/site/felixfranciersite/blogs/docker.

-Using your desired reference genome for TA_1.0.0_d
+Using your desired reference genome with TA_1.0.0_d
 ================================================
 ### _Input chromosme_
 The reference sequence for each chromosome needs to be separated into separate files and named as follows: